Peta Wilson: Career

 Wilson began her career as a model in Australia and Europe before relocating to the United States in 1991.
-There, she studied acting with Arthur Mendoza at the Actors Circle Theatre and with Tom Waits at the TomKat Repertory Group.
+There, she studied acting with Arthur Mendoza at the Actors Circle Theatre.
 She made her debut in a few independent films, such as the comedy/romance The Sadness of Sex (1995) and the drama Naked Jane (1995).

 In 1996, while preparing to continue her studies in New York City, Wilson auditioned for a new television series produced for the USA cable TV channel.
 Chosen from over 200 candidates, she was cast in the lead role of La Femme Nikita (1997–2001), the television adaptation of the 1990 French thriller of the same name.
 The Canadian‑American co‑production, filmed primarily in Toronto, Ontario, ran for five seasons and 96 episodes.
 Wilson’s co‑stars included Roy Dupuis, Don Francks, Alberta Watson and Eugene Robert Glazer; her performance earned her two Gemini Award nominations for Best Performance by an Actress in a Continuing Leading Dramatic Role.

 After La Femme Nikita, Wilson starred in the thriller Mercy and, before leaving Toronto, appeared in the Showtime mini-series A Girl Thing (2001).